Statistics suggest around 26% of the adult population (one in four) in the UK live with chronic pain.

 Some of the chronic conditions that Hypnotherapy can help clients manage with include migraines, headaches, joint pain, osteoarthritis, rheumatoid arthritis, back pain, IBS, and much more.

 Recently there has been a great deal of focus on Fibromyalgia, a condition that causes widespread pain and extreme tiredness.
 Symptoms vary from person to person but the main symptom is pain all over your body.
 It's not clear what causes fibromyalgia.
 It can start after a stressful event like an injury, illness or the death of a loved one.
-There's no cure for fibromyalgia, but treatments like painkillers, may help ease some of the symptoms.
+There's no cure for the condition, but treatments like painkillers, may help ease some of the symptoms.
 More and more studies are showing the positive impact hypnotherapy can have for those living with the condition.
-Hypnotherapy over one month significantly lowered the intensity of pain and fatigue, as well as symptoms of depression, among people with fibromyalgia, a recent study showed.
+A recent study showed hypnotherapy over one month significantly lowered the intensity of pain and fatigue, as well as symptoms of depression, among people with fibromyalgia.

-Get in touch to find out more about hypnotherapy and how it can help you.
+Get in touch to find out more about hypnotherapy and how it can help you with chronic pain, or any other issues.

 Malcolm Struthers Hypnotherapy - Online and in-person in Dumfries & Galloway